1951 Meath Intermediate Football Championship: To I.F.C.

 Strangely, J.F.C. finalists Carnaross (Kells District Champions), Trim 'B' (South District Champions) and Martry (Navan District Champions) were not promoted in spite of their further progression in the J.F.C. than Syddan 'B'.

 Group stage

-There are 2 groups called Group A and B. The top finisher in each group will qualify for the Final.
+There were 2 groups called Group A and B. The top finisher in each group qualified for the final.
 Many results were unavailable in the Meath Chronicle.